wyatt727/LSPosed-Framework/Docs/Documentation-Updates-Summary.md

 4. **Old API Classes** - Removed references to legacy classes like `XC_MethodHook`, `XposedBridge`, etc.

-## Next Steps

-To further improve documentation:

-1. Create detailed API usage guide with more comprehensive examples
-2. Add detailed migration guide for modules using the old API
-3. Update any remaining code snippets in other documentation
-4. Create API reference documentation from the libxposed-api source
-5. Add troubleshooting guide specific to the new API usage patterns

 The documentation now accurately reflects the current project structure and API usage, providing a solid foundation for module development using the local libxposed-api source approach.